Sleeping car: China

 China Railway operates an extensive network of conventional sleeper trains throughout the country, covering all provincial capitals and many major cities.
 The Chinese "hard" sleeping car in use today is very basic, consisting of 6 fixed bunk beds per compartment, which can be converted into seats in peak season.
 The middle level bunk bed will be folded and top level bunk bed will still be sold as sleeper, while the lower bed will be occupied by three passengers.
 Chinese trains also offer "soft" or deluxe sleeping cars with four or two beds per room.

 China is the only country to operate high-speed sleeper trains.
-Sleeper services are operated using high-speed CRH1E, CRH2E, CRH5E and CR400AF-AE trains outfitted with sleeping berths (couchette).
-Services run between Beijing - Hong Kong and Shanghai - Hong Kong at speeds of up to 350 km/h, the fastest sleeper trains in the world.
-A new variant of CRH2E consists of double level bunk capsules in lieu of sleeping berths.
-These trains have been dubbed "moving hotels".
+Sleeper services are operated using high-speed CRH1E, CRH2E, CRH5E and CR400AF-AE trains outfitted with sleeping berths.
+Services from Beijing and Shanghai to Hong Kong are the fastest sleeper trains in the world, running at speeds of up to 350 km/h.
+The newest trains have open-section sleepers in "hard sleeper" class instead of the six-berth doorless couchette compartments found on conventional sleeper trains and the first high-speed units.